 Ask for Reasonable Accommodations

 Under ADA regulations, employees are allowed to ask for “reasonable accommodations” that may help them remain on the job.
 People with MDD often have insomnia, which makes it difficult to clock in at seven or eight in the morning.
 A reasonable accommodation would be to ask an employer to change their shift from first to second or perhaps allow the employee an extra hour or two in the morning to get to work.
 Another reasonable accommodation would be to ask for flexible work hours that make room for therapy appointments.
+There are strategic ways to discuss how depression is affecting your work performance with your employer.

 What Should You Do If You Think Your Rights Have Been Violated?